beautyjoy/beautyjoy.github.io/summer-pd/index.md

 ### How do I become a BJC Lead Teacher?
 If you are a BJC teacher, and would like to prepare to lead BJC workshops, email [pd@bjc.berkeley.edu][pd-email].
-Be sure to plan to attend our BJC "Train the Trainer" Lead Teacher workshop in June 26, 2021 from 11:00 AM - 4:00 PM EST online, and one of our online 5-day BJC workshops as a Teaching Assistant (TA).
+Be sure to plan to attend our BJC "Train the Trainer" Lead Teacher workshop on June 26, 2021 from 11:00 AM - 4:00 PM EST online, and one of our online 5-day BJC workshops as a Teaching Assistant (TA).

 ## The BJC Curriculum, In Short